 Other Facilities: We also have an extruder with die plates, a slab roller, a pug mill (this is potentially dangerous, so used by trained staff members only), eco-friendly cleaning systems, waste disposal, and measuring systems.

 Members have exclusive access to the Turning Earth store.
 Clay, plaster, wheel bats and tool kits are available to purchase onsite.

 We have a lovingly tended garden, which is a great place to work in during the summer months.
-It's also a convenient place to go if you need to work with dry materials (with a protective mask, of course).

 We have two large tables on wheels that can be moved outside at your convenience.